HearthSim/hsreplaynet-localstack/README.md

 2. Prepare and build the docker images for all the services.
 3. Set up the local database, migrate it, and feed in some initial data.

+The first time the app is run, pipenv (from the docker container) will install all the HSReplay.net dependencies in the `./HSReplay.net/.venv` environment.
+This can take several minutes.
+Because the venv is in the HSReplay.net folder, it continues to exist even if you destroy and recreate the container.
+Any changes you make to that venv, such as package upgrades, will persist on disk.

 ## Services list